-Guidelines for verification sampling and verification schedules are the same for individual projects and projects joined together in cooperatives.
-This approach allows a consistent application of verification requirements at the project level, regardless of size or number of fields in the project, or whether the projects are combined into a cooperative or not.
+Guidelines for verification sampling and verification schedules are the same for individual projects and cooperatives.
+This approach allows a consistent application of verification requirements, regardless of size or number of fields in the project, or whether the projects are combined into a cooperative or not.